 (See also our FAQs on academic and practical questions.)

-The summer of 2019 will be the last time that SIL offers classes on the UND campus.
+The summer of 2019 was the last time that SIL offered classes on the UND campus.

 UND’s priorities have been shifting away from social sciences and languages to STEM fields, while at the same time the costs and challenges of continuing the SIL program have gradually increased.
 It seemed better to phase out the program in a carefully-planned way now than to wait until a crisis developed.
-Ending the on-campus presence of the program was an especially a good time, since Dallas International University and the Canada Institute of Linguistics are in a position to absorb many new students starting in summer 2020, including offering online classes during the pandemic.
+Ending the on-campus presence of the program was an especially a good time, since Dallas International University and the Canada Institute of Linguistics were in a position to absorb new students starting in summer 2020, including offering online classes during the pandemic.
 Further, in retrospect, it would have been very difficult to hold the SIL-UND program in 2020 during the COVID-19 pandemic, since we were so heavily invested in providing an on-campus experience.

-The summer of 2019 will be the last summer of regular SIL-UND classes on the UND campus.
-After that, the program will focus on enabling UND MA students in Linguistics to complete their degrees.
+The summer of 2019 was the last summer of regular SIL-UND classes on the UND campus.
+Since then, the program has focused on enabling UND MA students in Linguistics to complete their degrees.
 As of December 2021, most have already finished, and the rest should be able to finish in early 2022.
 Once everyone has finished, the program will be officially closed.

-We plan to offer a full program of SIL-UND courses at UND in 2019, including Packages A & B, the Literacy Megacourse, courses in sign languages, and other advanced courses.
+We offered a full program of SIL-UND courses at UND in 2019, including Packages A & B, the Literacy Megacourse, courses in sign languages, and other advanced courses.
 Here is the full list

-We do not plan to move SIL-UND to a new location.
-Two other SIL schools will be offering summer linguistic programs similar to SIL-UND: CanIL is considering expanding their current summer program.
-Dallas International University plans to set up a new summer program in 2020.
-This will maintain the current opportunity for students to choose between two summer programs in North America.
-People who begin their linguistic studies with SIL-UND in 2019 will be able to continue with CanIL, DIU, or other campuses where SIL courses are offered.
+.
+This maintains the current opportunity for students to choose between two summer programs in North America.
+People who began their linguistic studies with SIL-UND will be able to continue with CanIL, DIU, or other campuses where SIL courses are offered.